nathalia-dev/garage-sale-frontend/README.md

 - Implement the alert messages components to all error messages;
 - Using [Stripe] ("https://stripe.com/") in the *test mode* to simulate payments with credit cards;
 - Create a message feature to allow user's to communicate;
+- Create a component for “Is Loading” and for “404 page”;
+- Implement product search by city.